Crazy things to do in Lisbon, Portugal

-The food market in Lisbon is located between two neighborhoods.
+The food market in Lisbon is located between two neighborhood, which you can travel between using a cheap car rental in Portugal.
 There are local fruit and vegetable merchants, where you can find the best fruit in the whole city at the most reasonable prices.
 Make sure you visit this place early morning to find the best quality fruits.

 The other part of the food market is quite sophisticated.
 It is loaded with food stalls and state-of-the-art restaurants.